 - Private Loans – The interest rates on private student loans vary widely from one lender to another.

 Fixed vs Variable Interest Rates

-In addition the variations in the interest rates themselves, some loans have a fixed rate of interest while others have a variable interest rate.
+In addition to the variations in the interest rates themselves, some loans have a fixed rate of interest while others have a variable interest rate.
 This can also affect the total amount of the loan.

 So does it make sense at all to take a variable interest loan?
 It may be worth it if you need the money for a short time and are planning on paying off the loan quickly.
 It also makes sense if you have a handle on market conditions and you know that interest rates are predicted to go down.
-If they do, you will benefit by having to pay a much lower overall rate.
+If they do, you will benefit from having to pay a much lower overall rate.
 You must understand how the market works and you must also be willing to take the risk if you decide to take a variable rate loan.

 What You Can Do To Prevent Your Interest From Spiraling Out Of Control

 Of course, the best thing you can do is take steps to borrow as little as possible.
 Add up all your potential expenses, from the cost of tuition, boarding, and accommodation to the cost of books, stationery, traveling and all other incidentals.
 Calculate how much money you can earn from scholarships, grants, work-study, raise by yourself, using family funds, gifts or loans from relatives or friends.
 The rest you will have to borrow.